bytedeco/javacpp/README.txt

 ==Changes==
+ * Trying to generate code for non-static native methods inside a class not extending `Pointer` now generates proper warning (issue #19)
+ * Fixed regression where the `@Adapter` notation generates incorrect code for types other than `Pointer` (issue #20)

 ===May 27, 2012 version 0.1===
- * Started using version numbers, friendly to tools like Maven, and placing packages in a sort of [Maven repository http://maven2.javacpp.googlecode.com/git/] (issue #10)
+ * Started using version numbers, friendly to tools like Maven, and placing packages in a sort of [http://maven2.javacpp.googlecode.com/git/ Maven repository] (issue #10)
  * Before loading a JNI library, the `Loader` now also tries to extract and load libraries listed in the `@Platform(link={...}, preload={...})` annotation values, and to support library names with version numbers, each value has to follow the format "libname@version" (or "libname@@version" to have `Builder` use it for the compiler as well), where "version" is the version number found in the filename as required by the native dynamic linker, usually a short sequence of digits and dots, but it can be anything (e.g.: "mylib@.4.2" would map to "libmylib.so.4.2", "libmylib.4.2.dylib", and "mylib.4.2.dll" under Linux, Mac OS X, and Windows respectively)
  * All files now get extracted into a temporary subdirectory, and with the appropriate platform-dependent linker options, or with libraries patched up after the fact with tools such as `install_name_tool` of Mac OS X, most native dynamic linkers can load dependent libraries from there
  * Stopped using `java.net.URL` as hash key in `Loader` (very bad idea)